emmt/LazyAlgebra.jl/docs/src/introduction.md

     apply `A*B` to `3` and right multiply the result by `C`.

-## Creating new mappings
+## Creating new operators

-`LazyAlgebra` provides a number of simple mappings.
-Creating new primitive mapping types (not by combining existing mappings as explained above) which benefit from the `LazyAlgebra` framework is as simple as declaring a new mapping sub-type of `Operator` (or one of its abstract sub-types) and extending two methods `vcreate` and `vmul!` specialized for the new mapping type.
-For mode details, see [here](mappings.md).
+`LazyAlgebra` provides a number of simple operators.
+Creating new primitive operator types (not by combining existing operators as explained above) which benefit from the `LazyAlgebra` framework is as simple as declaring a new operator sub-type of `Operator` (or one of its abstract sub-types) and specializing a couple of methods for the new operator type.
+This is explained in details [here](operators.md).